boce1/pomodoro-timer/readme.md

 ## Changing Time Stamps

-- Press ESCAPE to open configuration window
+- Press `ESCAPE` to open configuration window
 - Edit session durations as needed.
 NOTE: Time greater than 24 hours will be reduced to 24 hours
 - Use the Preset Dropdown to quickly select default time configurations
-- Button "Select alarm" opens file dialog that allows the user to choose .wav or .mp3 file for alarm
+- Button `Select alarm` opens file dialog that allows the user to choose .wav or .mp3 file for alarm
 - Changes are only made after clicking the `Update Config File` button
 - NOTE: To update the timer after writing the changes press ENTER in the main window.